 Our commitment to act in the best interests of our stakeholders is at the forefront of our work.

 We know the decisions we make will have a direct impact upon our students and their parents, our staff as well as the local community’s living and recreational environment.
 Instead of solving the issues one-school-at-a-time, there are benefits in planning long term solutions across groupings of schools.
-Our new approach to Schools Community Planning will create 15 year infrastructure upgrade plans on the understanding that their funding will be subject to the budget cycles of each successive government.

 As part of our transformation in the way we plan, develop and deliver schools across the state, we are committed to openly sharing information.
 This will show how one school compares with its neighbouring group of schools.
 It also explains the challenges we face in the complex world of schools planning.
 Part of this transparency means that we will let the community know which schools will be worked on and at what time.
 It will take time since we have over 2,200 schools across the state, so we will address high growth areas within each district and region across the State first.